tinymce/tinymce-docs/developer-guide/customize/general/plugins.md

 # pagebreak Plugin

+// This plugin adds the following controls:

+// toolbar controls

+// menu controls

 Adds pagebreak support, some CMS systems uses a special separator to break the contents into pages.
 This plugin enables you to insert such page breaks in the editor.

 Initialization Example